 Calculate an angle in degrees given the rise and run of an incline.
-Rise/run can also be referred to as a gradient.
+Rise over run can also be referred to as a gradient.

-How to Calculate an Angle in Degrees Given Rise and Run
+How to Calculate an Angle in Degrees using Rise over Run

-Solve the angle of an incline by finding the rise and the run of a line.
-Convert rise and run to the same units of measure, then divide the rise by the run to find the decimal form.
-Finally, get the inverse tangent of the decimal to find the angle in degrees, eg. degrees = tan-1(decimal).
+We can solve the angle of an incline by finding the rise and the run of a line.
+First, convert rise and run to the same units of measure.

 For example, given a rise of 10′ and a run of 20′:

 degrees = tan-1(10 ÷ 20)

 degrees = 26.57°

 The slope or incline of a line or elevation can be expressed as a gradient(rise/run), angle in degrees, decimal, or percentage.
 Our rise and run to percentage calculator can convert a slope to a percentage.

 You might also find our grade calculator useful for finding the incline of an elevation.